eduardogomezdelapena/automatic-EraInterim/README.md

 # automatic-EraInterim
-Python scripts for automathic download of Era-Interim-reanalysis-data
+Python scripts for automatic download of Era-Interim-reanalysis-data